Auctions can be an exciting way to sell your NFT.

-There are two types of auctions on OpenSea:
+This guide explains the two types of auctions available on OpenSea:

 Let's take a closer look so you can make the best choice to sell your NFT on OpenSea.

-Making a bid during an English auction is like making an offer on a fixed-price listing.
-The seller can choose to accept it at any time, and you'll need WETH - just as you would if you were making an offer on a fixed-price listing.
+Making a bid on this kind of action is like making an offer on a fixed-price listing.
+The seller can choose to accept it at any time, but the buyer will need WETH to create a bid.

 You may cancel an auction at any time, but doing so will require paying a gas fee.

-Auctions can't have a reserve price lower than 1 ETH because OpenSea covers the gas when the auction ends successfully.
+Auctions can't have a reserve price lower than 1 ETH because OpenSea covers the transaction fee when the auction ends successfully.

-For more information on who pays gas fees and when, check out this article!
+For more information on who pays gas fees and when, check out our help guide!

 Also known as a Dutch auction, these are similar to fixed-price listings except that the price falls over time.
 You can buy at any time in the listed currency or make an offer.

 In the example below, the listing begins with a starting price of 2 ETH but has an Ending price of 1 ETH after a duration of 3 days.